niquefa/gominirandgen/README.md

 # GoMiniRandGen

 Minimalistic random generator in go-lang almost pure imperative programming.
 Its a simple, easy to use random utilities set of functions to use in any project involving testing, data generation or artificial inteligence, and much more I supose.

 ## Getting Started

 Just clone the project and start experimenting.
 Feel free to write me to niquefa@gmail.com for any suggestion or errors.
+I'm just started to program in Go-Lang, and I came from programming in java, C# and C++, so be nice ;) .

 ### Prerequisites